 This document is the Gambling Policy (Statement of Principles) of Breckland Council.
-The policy will be reviewed at least on a three-year basis, to reflect the needs of the District of Breckland and will take effect from the 1 January 2025.
+The policy will be reviewed regularly to reflect the needs of the District of Breckland.

-Part A
+PART A

 1. The Licensing Objectives

 In exercising its functions under the Gambling Act 2005, the Licensing Authority must have regard to the licensing objectives as set out in Section 1 of the Gambling Act.
 The licensing objectives are: